Article translated with the assistance of AI tools. Images and parts of the content will still be reviewed.

 2.7.
 Analog input and output values

-With the 4 to 20mA scale chosen, the conversion will be “0 = 4mA” and “10000 = 20mA”, but the value shown in the image below is 2000 (two thousand), because in a real scale “10000 / 20 = 500”, and since "4 x 500 = 2000", then “0 = 4mA = 2000” (“Engineering Scale, Analog Scale, Real Scale” respectively).
+With the 4 to 20mA scale chosen, the conversion will be “0 = 4mA” and “10000 = 20mA”.
+However, the value shown in the image below is 2000 because in a real scale “10000 / 20 = 500”, and since "4 x 500 = 2000", then “0 = 4mA = 2000” (“Engineering Scale, Analog Scale, Real Scale” respectively).

 Comments